 Closed Captions & Translations on the Mobile App

-When attendees join a live stream on the Mobile App, they have access to a 'CC' icon and a 'Settings' (⚙️) icon.
-To turn on captions, attendees simply tap the CC icon.
+When attendees join a live stream on the Mobile App, they have access to a 'CC' icon and a 'Language' icon.

-Screenshot of the Closed Captions and Settings icon on the Mobile App.
+The Closed Captions language menu on the Mobile App.

 The Mobile App displays closed captions in a few formats.
 By default, captions appear under the live stream.
 To show full caption mode without video, attendees simply swipe up on their mobile device.
-They can also view captions in landscape mode by turning their phones horizontally.
+They can also display captions in landscape mode by rotating their phones horizontally.

-Screenshot of Webex Events Closed Captions & Translations full caption mode and landscape mode on the Mobile App.
+Webex Events Closed Captions and Translations full caption mode and landscape mode on the Mobile App.

 Now you know all about setting up and using Webex Events Closed Captions & Translations.
 Read the FAQs below to learn even more!